gecko-robotics/gecko/cpp/readme.md

 a UDS endpoint.
 Publishers do not *always* bind and subscribers do not *always* connect.

+# Request and Reply

+Unlike pub/sub where either can bind or connect, the *reply only binds* and the *request only connects*:

+- `gecko::repBindTCP(key, topic)`: returns a reply node that binds to local system
+- `gecko::repBindUDS(key, topic)`: variation
+- `gecko::reqConnectTCP(key, topic)`: returns a  request node that connects to a reply
+- `gecko::reqConnectUDS(key, topic)`: variation

 # Examples

 The examples below create a simple pub/sub service.
 The message